 The IYNA Journal is the world's biggest youth neuroscience journal.
 It is a bimonthly publication written, edited, and published entirely by student members of the IYNA.
 Our journal not only encourages writers to develop their scientific comprehension and communication skills, but also provides an excellent educational resource to readers.

 The Journal is divided into 8 columns: General Neuroscience, Disease, Neuroethics, Neuroscience and Society, Neurotechnology, and Satire.

 The IYNA Journal is available for free as an educational resource.
 To date, we have publshed 10 editions, and are currently in our second season.
-You can read editions of IYNA Journal as compiled PDFs or as individual articles on our site.
+You can read editions of IYNA Journal as compiled PDFs.

 Write your article on a neuroscience-related topic of your choosing.
 Articles should be based on reliable primary and secondary sources (Wikipedia and similar sources are not acceptable).
 We recommend using Pubmed to find sources.
 Articles should be written in accordance with the IYNA Formatting and Editorial Guidelines.

 Submit your article on your journal dashboard.
 You can submit as a docx file or google docs link.
 If submitting as a Google Doc, please make sure that link sharing is enabled.
 Please note that all articles must follow the IYNA formatting guidelines (see below).